Unknownkratos/Unknownkratos.github.io/source/projects/Wane.md

 ## Development Overview

-As the sole developer, I designed and built *Wane* from the ground up—coding, art, design, and mechanics.
+As the sole developer, I designed and built *Wane* from the ground up — coding, art, design, and mechanics.
 Every component, from fluid player controls to dynamic enemy behaviors, was carefully implemented to ensure a polished and responsive experience.

 Key highlights include: